Terrence Shannon Jr Scouting Report

 Cons:

-Terrence Shannon had a strong sophomore season at Texas Tech, improving as a shooter and overall scorer, while maintaining his defensive prowess.
+Terrence Shannon had a strong season at Illinois, improving as a scorer, while maintaining his defensive prowess.
 Shannon has a massive swing skill in his jump shooting.
-On one hand, the percentages and overall statistics project his shooting to translate, but on the other hand, he has a low release on his jumper and struggled to hit runners/floaters, pull-up jumpers, and sometimes had wildly bad misses from 3.
+On one hand, the percentages from Texas Tech and free throw percentage project his shooting to translate, but on the other hand, he has a low release on his jumper and struggled to hit runners/floaters, pull-up jumpers, and sometimes had wildly bad misses from 3.
 His defense will always be at worst league average, and should be able to score in quick offense with an ability to score in transition.
 Once he develops his right hand more, he should see an uptick in his already strong slashing output.
 His right hand needs complete development, from dribbling and finishing, to live-ball passing.
 If a team is looking for a project as a two-way slasher with room to grow as a shooter, Shannon is a decent option in the second round.

 Similar to: Justise Winslow, KZ Okpala, Cam Reddish, Othyus Jeffers